hashicorp/terraform-provider-aws/website/docs/r/iotevents_input.html.markdown

 * `name` - (Required) The name of the input.
 * `description` - (Optional) The description of the input.
+* `tags` - (Optional) Map.
+Map of tags.
+Metadata that can be used to manage the input.

 The `definition` - (Required) The definition of the input.
 Object takes the following arguments: